Lele Pons Shakes Her Assets In Instagram Video — ‘Learned From The Best’

 In the clip, Pons appears to be in a kitchen.
 In addition to the T-shirt with the words “Not yet famous” on it, Pons is also wearing a pair of skin-tight Lycra shorts that accentuate her small waist and strong thighs.

 Her hair shares a lot of similarities to Shakira’s, including the dye and curls.
-On her face Pons is wearing a winged black eye and mascara while keeping the rest of the palette neutral, with just a touch of shine on her lips.
+On her face, Pons is wearing a winged black eye and mascara while keeping the rest of the palette neutral, with just a touch of shine on her lips.

 In the caption, she wrote that she learned the trick from the best and tagged Shakira while encouraging her followers to tag their on idols in the comment section.
 The video she shared with her massive Instagram following garnered nearly 930,000 likes and more than 12,000 comments in about 12 hours of being posted at the time of this writing.